-The Act No. 17/1992 Coll., on the environment, as amended and supplemented later, the Act No. 100/2001 Coll., on assessment of impacts on the environment and alterations in some related acts (the Act on Assessment of Impacts on the Environment), require assessment of construction projects from the viewpoint of their impact on the environment (the so-called "Environmental Impact Assessment") in a special procedure with a potential involvement of the public.
+The Act No. 17/1992 Coll., on the environment, as amended and supplemented later, the Act No. 244/1992 Coll., on assessment of impacts of development concepts and programs on the environment and, particularly, the Act No. 100/2001 Coll., on assessment of impacts on the environment and alterations in some related acts (the Act on Assessment of Impacts on the Environment), require assessment of construction projects from the viewpoint of their impact on the environment (the so-called "Environmental Impact Assessment") in a special procedure with a potential involvement of the public.
 The document also includes assessment of radiation risks.